ceofvo/Feed-Reader-Testing/README.md

 In this project we were given a web-based application that reads RSS feeds from Udacity Blog, CSS Tricks, HTML5 Rocks & Linear Digressions.
 I wrote test suite in Jasmine.

 # Steps to open and run the App
-Follow the steps below to fun the app
+Follow the steps below for a quick way to run the app

 * Clone or download this git repository to your local machine
 * In the repository folder launch the index.html file